imsaddam/SSE_Final_Project/README.md

 	`http://192.168.33.9/gitlab/`

-For the gitlab-ci token enter the generated token.<br>
+3. For the gitlab-ci token enter the generated token.<br>
 	`Example: 77NHS6kxWaqmEvkZK22r`

-For a description for the runner enter:<br>
+4. For a description for the runner enter:<br>
-	`[shell`
+	`shell`

-For the gitlab-ci tags for this runner enter:<br>
+5. For the gitlab-ci tags for this runner enter:<br>
 	`testserver`

-For the executor enter:<br>
+6. For the executor enter:<br>
 	`shell`

-7. Restart the runner:
+7. Restart the runner using bellow command:
 ```
 	sudo gitlab-runner restart
 ```